Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Key insights labeled clearly.

-* **User Story** - As a dashboard developer, I want to create a page where users can enter custom house attributes, so they can get real-time sale price predictions.
+* **User Story** - As a dashboard developer, I want to create a page where users can enter custom house attributes, so they can get real-time sale price predictions. **Business Requirement 2**

     * Acceptance Criteria: